-While there are still successful massively multiplayer games like World of Warcraft and Final Fantasy XIV, they’re not as popular as they used to be.
-Part of this is that companies eventually realized they weren’t going to get rich trying to create a new hot MMO, but a larger part is that we often don’t have the time to commit to these types of games.
+While there are still successful massively multiplayer games like World of Warcraft and Final Fantasy XIV, they're not as popular as they used to be.
+Part of the reason for this is that companies eventually realized they weren't going to get rich trying to create a new hot MMO.

 If you're looking for a quick fix, you don't need to resubscribe to your old favorite MMO.
 Just fire up one of the games here and you'll get most of what you're looking for.

 10. Dragon's Dogma: Dark Arisen

 Take the large environments of an MMORPG and throw in combat that's a mix of what you'd find in Dark Souls and a Monster Hunter game, and you'll get something resembling this game.